 I suppose just one of these random meetings isn’t that unusual but it starts to get a little strange when a succession of folk emerge from a shared past.
 The first year we lived here we had some work done in the kitchen which required the input of a tiler.
-The man, called Paul, was one of those individuals who likes to have a natter and as I’m not averse to that myself, we shared a few anecdotes over tea and biscuits one morning.
-During the course of the conversation it turned out that his first wife had worked with Michael over thirty years previously, in Cardiff.
+He was one of those individuals who likes to have a natter and as I’m not averse to that myself, we shared a few anecdotes over tea and biscuits one morning.
+During the course of the conversation it turned out that his first wife had worked with Mr B over thirty years previously, in Cardiff.
 If we all still lived in the city then possibly we wouldn’t have been surprised at the coincidence but as we don’t and we haven’t had any contact for three decades, it was one of those moments when you really do wonder if the universe does indeed have a plan.
 And before anyone thinks to themselves “But how distant are you – you’re all less than 30 miles from Cardiff!” then it’s worth pointing out that once outside the city boundaries, some communities are fairly insular.
-And the reason that this meeting was all the more shocking was that Paul’s wife Vicky had died in childbirth, a searingly awful event at the time to all those of us who worked at the same hospital where she was a nurse on the theatre recovery unit.

 It’s got to the point where I just assume that there are better than fifty-fifty odds that I’ll know someone when I meet them, or at least know someone that they know.
 Lizzie came home with a group of friends recently, who we’d not met before.
 One of the girls had a Welsh relative and Lizzie must have realised where my mind was galloping off to because she stated firmly: “Mum – just because this is Wales it doesn’t mean that everyone knows everyone else.”
 But there’s always a chance…